andrevidela/dependent-types-tutorial/src/File6.md

 as `λ *argument* . *body*`.
 Because we are going to use numbers instead of variables we are going to write `λ 0` instead of `λx. x` to indicate that the variable is immediately used.

-The translatio can be achieved by enumerating successive layers of λ and replacing the variable names with their number. here is another example with the function `const` which ignores its second argument:
+The translation from variables names to numbers can be achieved by enumerating successive layers of λ and replacing the variable names with their number. here is another example with the function `const` which ignores its second argument:

 ```
 const = λx. λy. x